 In search of more knowledge about the phenomenon “Philanthropy”, Theo Schuyt came into contact with the Giving USA studies during his study trips to the US in 1989 and 1993.
 Since 1955, the giving behavior of American households, funds and companies has been mapped macro-economically by researchers at the University of Indianapolis.

 Schuyt found it striking that such an overview did not yet exist in the Netherlands, and thus the idea for the Giving in the Netherlands study was born.
-This resulted in 1997 in the first edition of the book Giving in the Netherlands, in which the giving behavior of households, companies, funds for the year 1995 was mapped macro-economically.
-A new issue of Geven in the Netherlands is published every other year: ten issues have since been published.
+In 1997, this resulted in in the first edition of the book Giving in the Netherlands, in which the giving behavior of households, companies, and foundations in 1995 was mapped macro-economically.
+A new issue of Giving in the Netherlands is published every other year: fifteen issues have since been published.

 Since 2001, Theo Schuyt has been special professor of Philanthropy, Sponsoring and Volunteering at Vrije Universiteit (VU) Amsterdam.
 In 2006 this special chair was converted into a permanent chair in Philanthropic Studies.

 On January 1, 2014, Bekkers took over from Schuyt as director of the Center for Philanthropic Studies.
-Theo Schuyt remained a professor at VU.
+Theo Schuyt remained a professor at VU Amsterdam.
 In 2015, Schuyt was appointed professor by special appointment in Philanthropy and Social Innovation at Maastricht University on behalf of the Elisabeth Strouven foundation.

 René Bekkers received a permanent chair in Philanthropy at VU in March 2018.
 A year later, the Center added a third professor.
 On January 1, 2019, Pamala Wiepking was appointed professor of ‘Social significance of charity lotteries’.

-In 2020 the Center for Philanthropic Studies is an active academic department with deep roots in the philanthropy sector.
-In addition to ongoing Giving in the Netherlands research, the Center works on a variety of research projects and offers education at the Bachelor, Master and Postgraduate level at Vrije Universiteit Amsterdam.
+In 2023 the Center for Philanthropic Studies is an active academic department with deep roots in the philanthropy sector.
+In addition to ongoing Giving in the Netherlands research, the Center works on a variety of research projects and offers Postgraduate education at the VU University, Amsterdam.